List of The Hunger Games characters: Gale Hawthorne

 In Mockingjay, Gale fights in the rebellion in an epic war.
 When District 12 was destroyed, Gale led approximately 10% of the population to safety.
 The survivors are forced to move to what is left of District 13.
 Once the people of District 13 are aware of Gale's heroism, they reward him with a higher ranking and a communicuff (which is later taken from him as punishment for helping Katniss).
 Towards the end of the book, his relationship with Katniss deteriorates because he feels responsible for the death of Prim, Katniss's sister (as the bombs may have been constructed by him, although both are unsure).
 He mentions that he would always remind Katniss of Prim's death, which Katniss silently agrees with, and the two never see each other again after President Snow's death.
-Afterwards, Gale decides to remain in District 2, where he obtains a better job.
+Afterwards, Gale decides to remain in District 2, where he becomes a captain according to a letter from Annie Cresta.
 Katniss believes he has long since moved on and possibly has a girlfriend now.